GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 Most of this module's outputs depend on its resources, to allow Terraform to compute all dependencies required for the project to be correctly configured.
 This allows you to reference outputs like `project_id` in other modules or resources without having to worry about setting `depends_on` blocks manually.

-One non-obvious output is `service_accounts`, which offers simple way to discover service identities and default service accounts, and guarantees that service identities that require an API call to trigger creation (like GCS or BigQuery) exist before use.
+One non-obvious output is `service_accounts`, which offers a simple way to discover service identities and default service accounts, and guarantees that service identities that require an API call to trigger creation (like GCS or BigQuery) exist before use.

 ```hcl
 module "project" {